Are you new to counselling or therapy and seeking help on your own?

 Ready to start looking for a therapist and not sure where to start?
 Sometimes there can be apprehension about going to therapy or uncertainty about what to look for or even what you want to get from therapy.

-Sometimes life circumstances will determine whether we seek out therapy and during these times we can’t always decide whom we see.
-This could mean being assigned a therapist or an organization through work, insurance companies, lawyers, our doctors etc.
+Sometimes when we need therapy we can’t always decide whom we see.
+This could be because we are assigned a therapist or referred to an organization through work, insurance companies, lawyers, our doctors etc.

-For others it may fall on the individual to take steps to find a therapist and pursue their own mental health support.
+For others it may fall on the individual to take steps to find a therapist and pursue their own mental health support in private settings.
 Sometimes friends or family notice we aren’t doing so great or we ourselves notice we aren’t well.
 Another reason to seek out counselling would be to find someone impartial to talk through life’s changes, learn some new coping skills, or release stress.
 Much like going to the gym or yoga, therapy can be that monthly mental health exercise.

 Avoiding the therapy room?